JMariadlcs/aave-defi/README.md

 # AAVE - DEFI 👻

-This is a project for interacting programmatically with [Aave](https://aave.com/) from Patrick Alpha's Free Code Camp course.
+This is a project for interacting programmatically with [Aave](https://aave.com/) on a Forked Mainnet from Patrick Alpha's Free Code Camp course.

 The workshop followed to complete this repo is [this one](https://github.com/PatrickAlphaC/hardhat-defi-fcc).